ellatorres08/DH110-familyconnection/README.md

 ![Typography](typography.png)

 For the typography of the wireframe, I explored three distinct fonts and various font sizes that best fit with each section of the family tree interface.
 The first was David Libre, a more standard and familiar font.
 I then looked at Darumadrop One, which appeared more playful and fun but considerably childish.
-Lastly I explored Six Caps which was a more sharp and professional font.
+Lastly I explored Six Caps which was a more sharp and professional font but presented some readability issues even after altering the letter spacing.

 #### Shapes